thelonious/kld-intersections/README.md

 At the lowest level, you can invoke intersection methods directly in the `Intersection` class.
 In order to determine which intersection routine to invoke, you will need to determine two bits of information for each curve involved in the intersection:

 1. The name the library uses to refer to the given curve type
-2. The arguments, their order and their types, used to represent the curve parameters to the library
+2. The arguments used to represent the curve parameters to the library

 Below is a table listing each of the supported curve types.
 The `Name` column is the name you will need to use to refer to the shape of the given type. `Arguments` lists the parameters you will use to describe the shape of the given curve.